ameersarwar/cross_expression/README.md

 In practice, we may begin with a tissue resembling `location2` and rotate it until it becomes close to the tissue in `locations`.
 Importantly, the linear transformations must be performed in light of the tissue biology and common practices concerning its presentation.

+## Contact
+If you have any questions, please email ameer.sarwar@mail.utoronto.ca and copy jesse.gillis@utoronto.ca.

 ## Citation
 If you find the cross-expression framework or the accompanying functions useful, please cite the following manuscript: